n4tkk/regexport/README.md

 # regexport

-regexport is a tool to export Windows Registry files to JSON.
+regexport is a tool to export CSV from TextFile.